Subscribe for updates and exclusive content

 The more the merrier, but the host should be able to guarantee at least 20 guests for the concert to be a great experience for everyone.

-The artist will perform for however long/short agreed upon, but typically at least an hour, sometimes two.
-Shorter sets with a small break for mingling and merchandise.
+We will perform for however long/short agreed upon, but typically at least an hour, sometimes two.
+Shorter sets with a small break for mingling and merchandise are also an option.

-At the break, the artist might talk with attendees about his or her music and be able to sell CDs, t-shirts, or other merchandise.
+At the break, we will be available to talk with attendees about our music and to sell CDs, t-shirts, or other merchandise.

-The host will announce band's set(s), and, if applicable, ask attendees for a donation for the artist.
+The host will announce our set(s), and, if applicable, ask attendees for a donation for us.

 It is simpler.
 Donations ensure the “house show” is not viewed as a business.
 This protects the host because charging a ticket price could run you afoul of commerce laws.
 The likelihood is low, but still, we prefer to play it safe.

 If we are beyond a certain distance from you, a donations-based show could possibly be too risky a venture for us, sad to say.
 An agreed-upon guarantee covers our time and expenses.
-We are based in Waterford, MI, so mileage will definitely be a factor.
+We're based in Waterford, MI, so mileage will likely be a factor.

 Logistics